kyuhee1011/studying-VScode-shortcut/README.md

    ![git hub code](https://github.com/kyuhee1011/studying-VScode-shortcut/blob/main/assets/show%20score.jpg)

-7. Remove me will remove player.
+7. Remove me will remove player and you can start it from the beginning adding with new username.

    ![git hub code](https://github.com/kyuhee1011/studying-VScode-shortcut/blob/main/assets/remove%20me.jpg)